 Everything you need to know about Niseko for non-skiers, enjoy the culture, food, family activities and where you can play in the snow.
-Skiing isn't required to have a great winter vacation.
+Skiing and snowboarding is fun, but not required to have a great winter vacation in Niseko.

 Niseko is a holiday destination for everyone, even in winter.
 So you shouldn't feel like you need to ski or snowboard to have a great time here.
 These are a few activities for all ages to enjoy on your next trip to Niseko.

 The famous Takahashi Farm also known as the 'Milk Kobo' is a must visit for food loves in Niseko.
 They are most famous for their soft serve ice cream, choux creme and cheese tarts, but they also sell many other delicious dairy items such as cheesecakes, soufflé, cheese and flavoured ice cream.

 The Takahashi Farm also includes Prativo restaurant which is a popular lunch spot with a farm fresh vegetable buffet for lunch each day and if you are lucky you'll get perfect views of Mt Yotei from both the restaurant and the carpark.
 Mandriano pizza restaurant is on the same property

 In winter you can take the Niseko United shuttle bus to the 'Milk Kobo' bus stop which is right outside the building, and they have a large car park for visitors wanting to stop into the restaurants and dairy cafe.

 There is nothing quite like the powerful and rhythmic sound of traditional Taiko drumming.
 In Niseko it's not uncommon to accidentally walk past a performance, with regular performances arranged for Christmas, New Years Eve, Chinese New Year.
 You will also find performances at festivals (Matsuri's) or for a new hotel opening, and some businesses arrange performances weekly over the busy winter period.